hashicorp/consul/README.md

 This should yield a `coredns` binary.

-## Compilation with docker
+## Compilation with Docker

-CoreDNS requires golang to compile.
-However, if you already have docker installed and prefer not to setup golang environment, you could build coredns easily:
+CoreDNS requires Go to compile.
+However, if you already have docker installed and prefer not to setup a Go environment, you could build coredns easily:

 ```
 $ docker run --rm -i -t -v $PWD:/go/src/github.com/coredns/coredns \